guillaume-azarias/My-HealthData-Core/README.md

 ## Challenges we encountered
 - Due to the private nature of patient records and compliance regulations, getting sample data records of cancer patients was a challenge.
-GDPR and data privacy guidelines can be ensured in the next stage as there are existing solutions that we can incorporate (ie. Pryv)
+GDPR and data privacy guidelines can be ensured in the next stage as there are existing solutions that we can incorporate (ie. Pryv).
 - As a newly formed team, as it is often the case, team forming and merging ideas from people of different backgrounds into concrete plans and a consensus was sometimes a challenge.
 We were also missing some core skills, such as front-end development.
 Bringing new people at the later part of the hackathon was also a bit challenging - updating and including them in the process quickly, yet keeping the process moving.
 - Deciding what is essential and what is nice to have for the prototype we created during the hackathon.
 - Differentiation of our solution from indirect competitors that already exist on the market (ie. Umana, Seqster, etc).